 You may need to adjust and experiment with this lens to find the perfect setting for your iPhone.

 Compatible with nearly all smartphones.
-Includes X15 zoom macro lens and 0.45x wide angle lens that may be used together or separately.
+Includes 15x zoom macro lens and 0.45x wide angle lens that may be used together or separately.
 No dark corners in the edges.
 No unwanted distortion.
 Excellent quality. and most importantly, An all-around excellent set for iPhone photographers.

 Although this lens includes a lanyard, it may be worth buying a case for your investment when you aren’t using it.